Not only can new cardholders earn 80,000 bonus points after spending $4,000 in the first…

 - Has covered major financial news stories, including consumer debt trends, Fed rate moves, large-scale data breaches, personal finance in the pandemic and more

-Brady Porche is a managing editor for CreditCards.com and Bankrate Credit Cards.
-He has nearly two decades of professional experience as a writer and editor.
+Brady Porche is an editorial director for CreditCards.com and Bankrate Credit Cards.
+He has 20 years of professional experience as a writer and editor.

 Since joining CreditCards.com in 2016, Brady’s writing has provided consumers with helpful information on many aspects of personal finance.
 He specializes in credit scores and credit reports, and has extensively covered topics such as rewards, debt management, data security, consumer law, monetary policy and more.

 Brady also works with noted personal finance experts to deliver weekly insights into key topics such as business credit, credit scores, using rewards to fund travel and credit card industry trends.

 As a personal finance writer and editor, Brady’s goal is to break down complex credit card topics in a way that helps consumers make the best decisions for their finances – whether it’s choosing the best cards for their spending needs, getting out of debt, starting a business or planning a dream vacation with points and miles.

 Featured in: “U.S. Credit Card Debt Closed at an All-Time High Last Year," interviewed by Samantha Rosen of The Points Guy, March 2019, Wintrust Business Lunch, interview with John Williams of WGN Radio, January 2018, Goodwill letters: A note can get a credit blemish wiped away, CreditCards.com, June 2018, How did that get on my credit report?, CreditCards.com, February 2018, Financial infidelity poll: 31% say hiding accounts worse than cheating, January 2018